5 Medicines You Shouldn't Give Your Preschooler

 Instead of reaching for over-the-counter medicines, keep your child comfortable with rest and liquids.
 A cool-mist humidifier can ease breathing.

 Supplements Containing Iron

 Your child’s body requires this mineral to grow and develop properly.
 But more children younger than age 6 die from ingesting iron-containing products than any other type of toxin.

 Keep these – and all other medications – in child-proof bottles, out of the reach of little hands.

-Adults usually take this chalky, pink liquid to ease a rumbling tummy.
+Adults usually take this chalky, pink liquid, sold under brand names such as Pepto Bismol, to ease a rumbling tummy.
 However, in children age 12 and younger, this medicine has been linked to Reye’s syndrome.